-This course first explains the socio-cultural, economic and ecological functions of rural areas and how these systems evolved under the processes of urbanization and globalization.
-It then presents various rural management approaches including humanitarian technology, disaster relief, and governance, policy and planning for resource management under the recent trend of “urban-rural resilience” promoted by the United Nations Sustainable Development Goals (SDGs).
-The changing role of various policy actors including officials, social entrepreneurs, corporate leaders as well as citizens and their collective actions for rural sustainability attainment will be discussed.
+Students in this course will learn about the socio-cultural, economic and ecological functions of rural areas and how these systems evolved under the processes of urbanization and globalization.
+We will then turn to rural management approaches including humanitarian technology, disaster relief, and governance, policy and planning for resource management under the recent trend of “urban-rural resilience” promoted by the United Nations Sustainable Development Goals (SDGs).
+Finally, the changing role of various policy actors including officials, social entrepreneurs, corporate leaders as well as citizens and their collective actions for rural sustainability attainment will be discussed.

-Overseas case investigations will provide a critical perspective into the range of rural revitalization strategies where the effectiveness of international recognitions, social innovations and collaborative governance models for rural sustainability is examined.
+Overseas case investigations will provide an additional critical perspective into the range of rural revitalization strategies where the effectiveness of international recognitions, place branding, social innovations and collaborative governance models for rural sustainability is examined.

 [A compulsory one-day field trip will take place during Reading Week.]

 On completing the course, students will be able to:

 - Articulate a critical understanding on the complex urban-rural linkages and synergies associated with key sustainability issues.

 - Cultivate a deeper awareness of the influences of urbanization and globalization on the socioeconomic and ecological landscape of rural communities.